Meresankh II: Family

 Meresankh II's parents are assumed to be King Khufu and Queen Meritites I given that they are mentioned in Meresankh's mastaba.
 She is never explicitly called their daughter however.
-Assuming Meresankh's filiation as stated, this would make Meresankh II a full sister of Prince Kawab and Queen Hetepheres II.
+Assuming Meresankh's filiation as stated, this would make Meresankh II a sister of Prince Kawab and Queen Hetepheres II.
 She was also a sister of Princess Meritites II who was later married to the Palace Director Akhethotep (Akhtihotep).
 Meresankh II shares her name with her great-grandmother Meresankh I, mother of Sneferu.
 Meresankh III was a niece of Meresankh II.

-It is assumed that Meresankh II married her half-brother Horbaef and they had children named Djaty, Nefertkau III and Nebty-tepites.
+It is assumed that Meresankh II married her half-brother Horbaef and they had children named Djaty, Nefertkau III, and Nebty-tepites.